 A place where dreams are made and fulfilled!
 From the buzzing streets of some of the busiest business centers to the lush green coverlets of some of the most sophisticated gardens, Mumbai is a phantasmagoria of contradictions.
 It’s about Bollywood to the Quintessential Vada pav.
 With a blend of cultures and cuisines, Mumbai is the place where life happens.
 It’s a heady mix of business and pleasure, hustle and bustle.
 There are so many fascinating regions to Mumbai, like the bhel puri, vada pav, sev puri, and the diversity of people here.
 If you're traveling here, you can't miss them!
-There are so many things to do in Mumbai, you’ll never get bored!
-Visit the Gateway of India or Haji Ali Mosque or browse through the shops at Khau Galli.
+There are so many beautiful places in Mumbai and several things to do in this city, you’ll never get bored!
+Visit these spots for sightseeing in Mumbai, such as Gateway of India or Haji Ali Mosque or browse through the shops at Khau Galli.
 Or, enjoy a leisurely day at the beach.
 Mumbai has it all!

 1. Nariman Point